-Showing relevant results for a query entered by a customer increases the likelihood of a conversion.
+Showing relevant results for a query entered by a customer increases the likelihood of a conversion, even for Amazon Ads advertisers.
 What results to display depends on the keywords being targeted.

 (The explanation is in context to Amazon ads)